Destiny 2 downtime and server maintenance schedule

 While the server maintenance is expected to last 24 hours, there’s a chance Destiny 2 could go back online sooner.
 Sometimes these updates go far smoother than a developer can predict which could result in Destiny 2 being available earlier in the morning.
 However, there’s also the chance something will go wrong, meaning the launch could be delayed.

 When Destiny 2’s server maintenance window has ended, players will be able to log into Destiny 2.
-With a lot of players already, and more likely to be joining now that the game is free-to-play, there’s likely going to be an influx, so expect queues.
-Shacknews will be covering the release of Shadowkeep extensively.
+With a lot of players already, and more likely to be joining at the launch of a new expansion, there’s likely going to be an influx, so expect queues.
+Shacknews will be covering the release of the latest content drop extensively.
 To ensure you don’t miss out on the latest meta weapon guides and collectibles, check out the Destiny 2 guide page.